Geuthur/EVE-Alert/README.md

 - Enemys:     ![Red](https://i.imgur.com/O0VTT69.png)

 - The Color Mode alert react to all RED Colors
+- You Symbols must look like the upove icons to work.

 ## Testing
 - Important note: Resolution Scaling is also an issue why it not works